 A patient that falls within certain provisions1 of the Mental Health Act 1983 may be given treatment for the medical condition from which he is suffering by or under the direction of the approved clinician in charge of the treatment without the consent of the patient2.
 However certain procedures such as surgery destroying brain tissue or destroying the functioning of brain tissue must be consented to3.
-Electro-convulsive therapy also generally requires consent but may be given without consent under specified circumstances and where a patient is not capable of understanding the nature, purpose and effects of the treatment and
+Electro-convulsive therapy also generally requires consent but may be given without consent under specified circumstances and where a patient is not capable of understanding the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 0330 161 1234